Trustees may have additional tax reporting obligations with respect to trusts they manage as of 2023

 When is the first filing due date under these new rules?

-The filing due date of the T3 return for a trust with a December 31, 2023 taxation year end is expected to be March 30, 2024.
+The filing due date of the T3 return for a trust with a December 31, 2023 taxation year end is April 2, 2024.

 Contact your Richardson Wealth Advisor